Vision Examples in the Food and Pharmaceutical Industries

 Detecting peeling/presence of sealing stickers

-Using a vision system, detect the presence or peeling of sealing stickers.
+Using machine vision, detect the presence or peeling of sealing stickers.
 Conventional monochrome cameras could not differentiate product types and required a lot of labor for changeover.

 Color differentiation by the XG-X/CV-X Series allows accurate differentiation of product types as well as peeling/presence inspection.
 Even when the color of the sticker is changed, the settings can be changed with the press of a button.
 This greatly reduces the labor for changeover and is effective for productivity improvement.